 On a general note, Japan’s approach to IoT has yielded a lead over the West.
 Some lessons drawn from Japan are:

-- The Internet of Things enables operators to create new revenue sources in an already fiercely competitive mobile market.
+- The IoT enables operators to create new revenue sources in an already fiercely competitive mobile market.

 - Successful IoT promotion requires both technical and business model innovation.
 A flexible business model can be employed to stimulate cooperation between actors in the value chain.